joaomcoliveira/netbox-lab/README.md

 ## Output

 Program prints all hostnames in NetBox environment (filters may apply).
-From this inventory, it then prints the NAPALM and Netmiko supported devices, software version running on each device and whether the custom field in NetBox was updated.
+From this inventory, it then prints NAPALM and Netmiko supported devices, software version running on each device and whether the custom field in NetBox was updated.